eclipse/mosaic.website/content/home/partners.md

         width = "60%"

 [[image_text_block]]
-    content = "The future of Eclipse MOSAIC is driven by several industry and academic partners in the <b>openMobility Working Group</b> at the Eclipse Foundation."
+    content = """The future of Eclipse MOSAIC is driven by several industry and academic partners in the [openMobility Working Group](https://openmobility.eclipse.org) at the Eclipse Foundation."""
     [[image_text_block.image]]
         file = "/img/logos/open-mobility-logo.png"
         alt = "openMobility logo"